arashkazemi/tati/README.md

 is even able to run the code in a separate worker and debug it from the main thread.

-Tati is also able to define runtime context, mask global variables even globalThis, so the interaction between the debugged script and the environment can be controlled precisely.
+Tati provides methods to define, modify and access runtime context and mask global variables even the globalThis, so the interaction between the debugged script and the environment can be controlled precisely.

 Debugging using Tati is different from using the internal inspector (and perhaps from any other debugger on the planet!), as with Tati the runtime isn't